plotly/rasterly/README.md

 ## Importing large datasets for use with rasterly

+Easily and rapidly generate raster data in R, even for very large datasets, with an aesthetics-based mapping syntax that should be familiar to users of the `ggplot2` package.

-`rasterly` is an R package to generate raster data for very large datasets; combined with Plotly.js and the plotly package, it enables analysts to generate interactive figures which are responsive enough to embed into web applications.
+While `rasterly` does not attempt to reproduce the full functionality of the Datashader graphics pipeline system for Python, the `rasterly` API has several core elements in common with that software package.
+Combined with Plotly.js and the `plotly` package, `rasterly` enables analysts to generate interactive figures which are responsive enough to embed into web applications.

 There are several ways to import very large datasets into R for use with `rasterly`; one option is the `data.table` package (https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html).